The Menkes Clinic & Surgery Center

 In the past three decades, there has been a tremendous increase in our understanding of pediatric skin conditions, the genetic basis for many of these diseases, and their treatment.
-Skin diseases in infants and young children vary in many respects from the same diseases in older children and adults.
+Skin diseases in infants and young children vary in many aspects from the same diseases in older children and adults.
 As a result, young children may require a dermatologist with special expertise in order to obtain an accurate diagnosis and effective treatment.
 This is the role of the pediatric dermatologist.

 - Pediatric dermatology is a specialized field